 A continuous panel with an internal seam.
 Since the lock and seam are an integral part of the panel, no seam caps need to be installed.

-This means, you will not have to worry about “blow-off” or “creeping” of the seam or cap.
-The dutch seam is a structural panel that can be fastened right on to purlins or solid substrate.
+This means you will not have to worry about “blow-off” or “creeping” of the seam or cap.
+The dutch seam is a structural panel that can be fastened right on to the purlins or solid substrate.
 No mechanical seaming is required.

-This is an economical, one-piece, positive-locking panel, with no extra caps, strips or clips.
+Economical, one-piece, positive-locking, with no extra caps, strips or clips.